 Knowing when to plant your vegetable garden ensures a healthy growth cycle and harvest no matter where you live.
 Different areas have much different planting times.
 Michigan gardeners, for example, have cold winters and sometimes late springs, depending on which part of the state they live in.
-Timing for warm-season, cool-season and tender crops varies greatly and relies heavily on soil temperature and frost dates.
+Timing for warm-season, cool-season, and tender crops in a Michigan vegetable garden varies greatly and relies heavily on soil temperature and frost dates.

 Checking Soil Temperature

 Checking the soil temperature helps ensure your ground is ready for various types of seeds.
 Different crops grow best at different soil temperatures.
 Purchase a soil thermometer from your local hardware store or garden center.
 You can also use any thermometer that has the capability of reading temperatures at different depths.